konraddysput/Web-Disk/README.md

 ## 2. Current Project Technologies

 Technologies used in current project:
-* ASP.NET CORE
+* ASP.NET MVC
 * Identity
 * Entity Framework
- * Autofac - ? ( we will see)
-* Angular 2.0
-* TypeScript
+* Unity
 * HTML
 * SASS

 ## 3. Requirements

 * Visual Studio 2015 update 3
+* Web browser

+Not neccessary, but usefull:
 * Web Essential - Add on to Visual Studio
-* Web browser

 ## 4. How to run

-After you download source code from github, open project in Visual Studio 2015 update 3 and run.
+After you download source code from github, open project in Visual Studio 2015 and run by clicking F5.

 ## 5. Licence